-If Resolution 1 is passed, the Company will be able to proceed with the Proposed Transaction, which is anticipated to have the advantages summarised under the heading "Rationale for the Proposed Transaction" in the Background to Resolutions 1 and 2.
+If Resolution 1 is passed, the Company will be able to proceed with the Proposed Transaction, which is anticipated to have the advantages summarised under the heading "Rationale for the Proposed Transaction".

 Implications if Resolution 1 is not passed

 If Resolution 1 is not passed, the Company will not be able to proceed with the Proposed Transaction.
 In those circumstances, the Company will retain its 50% interest in Khuiten Metals and will need to consider other means available for the Company to fund the progression of the joint venture until commencement of commercial production at the Kharmagtai Project.
 The Directors consider that if the Proposed Transaction is not completed, then other sources of funding will be required which may be on less favourable terms to the Company and to Shareholders.